HamburgChimps/apple-notes-liberator/README.md

 ### With JBang

 Perhaps the most comfortable way to use this application is install it with [JBang][5].
-Jbang is a really cool tool that enables easy execution of java applications without having to hassle with downloading jars or compiling yourself first.
+Jbang is a really cool tool that enables easy execution of java applications without having to hassle with manually downloading jars or compiling yourself first.

 For example, if you have JBang installed, you can install `apple-notes-liberator` by executing: